f5devcentral/f5-big-iq-lab/docs/class3/module6/lab1.rst

   :align: center
   :scale: 40%

-To watch the Beacon service log, follow the ‘latest’ location as mentioned
+To watch the Beacon service log, follow the ‘latest’ location as mentioned in the last line of the shown output.

 ``cd /var/log/docker/data-transfer-service:latest``